5.9m to feet

 Abstract numbers can be hard to grasp, so let’s compare 5.9 meters to common, everyday objects.

-A large SUV like a Chevrolet Suburban is about 5.7 meters long.
-So, 5.9 meters is slightly longer than one of the biggest passenger vehicles on the road.
+A large SUV like a Chevrolet Suburban runs about 5.7 meters long.
+At 5.9 meters, you’re looking at something slightly longer than one of the biggest passenger vehicles on the road.

 The average height of a male giraffe is around 5.5 meters.
 This means 5.9 meters is taller than the average giraffe.